View Document Text

 A copy of the Code of Ethics is available to any client or prospective client free upon request, and on the Saturna

 website (www.saturna.com).
-All transactions by employees are reported under the Code of Ethics and monitored
+All transactions by employees are reported under the code of ethics and monitored

 by Saturna's Chief Compliance Officer.
-Violations of the Code of Ethics can result in censure, fines and/or dismissal
+Violations of the code of ethics can result in censure, fines and/or dismissal

 of any employee.